-The Relationship Between French and IOC
+The Relationship Between French And The IOC

 Host Country Language

-Host Country or City with More Than One Language
+Host Country Or City With More Than One Language